-Social networks centered on tobacco use reaching notoriety in the late 2000's c.e. (early 2nd century AT).
+Social networks centered on tobacco use that reached notoriety in the early 2nd century AT (late 2000's c.e.).

 Throughout the 21st century strong international campaigns against smoking made the users marginalized, relegated to designated smoking areas.
 As a result they increasingly recognized their commonality, and the support and social contacts from other smokers became more important.
 Since smoking cut across administrative borders, the smoking areas often came to serve as informal meeting places, a form of fraternality enabling members to help each other.